BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Adapters.Zoom/README.md

-# Zoom Adapter for Bot Builder v4 .NET SDK
+# Zoom Adapter Component for Bot Framework Composer / Bot Framework SDK

 ## Description

-This is part of the [Bot Builder Community Extensions](https://github.com/botbuildercommunity) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.
+This is part of the [Bot Builder Community](https://github.com/botbuildercommunity) project which contains Bot Framework Components and other projects / packages for use with Bot Framework Composer and the Bot Builder .NET SDK v4.

-The Zoom Adapter allows you to add an additional endpoint to your bot for Zoom apps.
-The Zoom endpoint can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and
-Teams, but also via a Zoom app, such as a chatbot (as well as side by side with the Google / Twitter Adapters also available from the Bot Builder Community Project).

 Incoming Zoom app requests are transformed, by the adapter, into Bot Framework Activties and then when your bot sends outgoing activities, the adapter transforms the outgoing Activity into an appropriate Zoom response.